Tradition of the Lexington Woman’s Club

 Our continuing community improvement project began in 1948.
 The club’s Public Welfare department endowed the club with the Clothing Center.
 This project started in an oversized closet at the Ashland School.
 Volunteers worked within a $250 budget and successfully dressed 175 school children with donated clothing the first year.
 This project has grown dramatically over the years.

 Last year club members dressed approximately 1,400 Fayette County elementary school children.
 Since the project began we have dressed over 70,000 children.
-The Clothing Center is currently located in a home downtown.
-This home provides a caring atmosphere for the children plus ample storage space for the large inventory of donated and purchased clothing and books.
+The Clothing Center had been located in a home downtown.
+This home provided a caring atmosphere for the children plus ample storage space for the large inventory of donated and purchased clothing and books.
+The center moved to a larger location to help better serve the children.

 Our companion fundraiser, Clothe-A-Child, was established in the late 1980s.
 This on-going fundraiser solicits $50 donations from individuals and community businesses.
 The funds are used to purchase new clothing for the children at discounted prices.

-In addition to clothing Fayette County children, the Lexington Woman’s Club sponsors scholarships at the University of Kentucky for female, nontraditional, undergraduate students.
+In addition to clothing Fayette County children, the Lexington Woman’s Club sponsors scholarships at a Kentucky Public University for female, nontraditional, undergraduate students.
 We also sponsor a cash scholarship each year to a High School Senior in Fayette County who has exemplified community service through extensive volunteer work.

 Lexington Woman’s Club has been a long time supporter of KET and were proud to support the telethon again this summer.